raffaelespazzoli/iscsi-controller/README.md

 ### configure the nodes (iscsi clients)

 #### Install the iscsi-initiator-utils package

 The `iscsiadm` command is required for all clients.
-This is contained in the `iscsi-initiator-utils` command and should be part of the standard RHEL, CentOS or Fedora installation.
+This is provided by the `iscsi-initiator-utils` package and should be part of the standard RHEL, CentOS or Fedora installation.

 ```
 sudo yum install -y iscsi-initiator-utils